jdbi/jdbi/kotlin-sqlobject/README.md

-Kotlin support for jDBI SqlObject
+Kotlin support for Jdbi SqlObject
 =================================

 This plugin adds both automatic parameter binding by name for Kotlin methods and